stanchan/mattermost-ansible/README.md

 * Make sure that the server you are installing Mattermost is properly configured with a FQDN.
 You should also have root access via ssh.

-* Edit `play.yml` and change the `vars` to reflect any changes you may want to make for your system.
+* Copy `play.example.yml` to `play.yml` and change the `vars` to reflect any changes you may want to make for your system.
 This playbook does not do a complete installation with full configuration of all of the Mattermost options, but rather installs it to the point where you can edit the relevant settings from within the web browser.

 * **You should *always* edit the email address and db_password fields.**